Economically High-Order Unstructured-Grid Methods: Clarification and Efficient FSR Schemes

 \section{Results}

 In this section, we present accuracy verification results for the FSR schemes.
 The objective here is to demonstrate the design orders of accuracy on regular grids and investigate, to some extent, their accuracy on non-regular grids.
-For all problems, we will focus on accuracy in the interior domain in this paper; exact solutions will be specified at boundary nodes, their neighbors, and neighbors of the neighbors.
+For all problems, we will focus on accuracy in the interior domain; exact solutions will be specified at boundary nodes, their neighbors, and neighbors of the neighbors.
 High-order accuracy near boundaries is important but numerical results reported in the literature indicate that significant improvements can be achieved without high-order boundary treatment for practical problems \cite{burg_umuscl:AIAA2005-4999,yang_harris:AIAAJ2016,Barakos:IJNMF2018}.
 As mentioned earlier, further numerical tests (e.g., boundary conditions, comparisons with other schemes, shock capturing, practical problems) are beyond the scope of this paper and will be reported in a subsequent paper.
 Accuracy of integrated quantities is also a subject for future studies, which requires high-order accuracy near boundaries and also high-order geometric approximations.
 In all cases, the effective mesh spacing is computed as the $L_1$ norm of the square roots of control volumes over a grid.
-For comparison, we tested Fromm's scheme (SR2: $\kappa=\kappa_3=0$) and the UMUSCL-YH (SR2: $\kappa=1/3, \kappa_3= -2/3$), which is here referred to as YH for brevity. { Again, in this paper, we will focus on accuracy verification.
+For comparison, we tested Fromm's scheme (SR2: $\kappa=\kappa_3=0$) and the UMUSCL-YH (SR2: $\kappa=1/3, \kappa_3= -2/3$).
+The latter will be referred to as YH for brevity. { Again, in this paper, we will focus on accuracy verification.
 More detailed studies on practical problems, relative efficiency, dispersion/dissipation properties will be discussed in a subsequent paper for three-dimensional flows with a three-dimensional unstructured-grid solver. }